MicrosoftDocs/mesh-docs/mesh/mesh-app/index.md

 To add content to the User folder:

 1. Go to OneDrive for Business on your PC and log in with the same Azure AD account that you used to log in to the Microsoft Mesh App.
-1. In OneDrive, go to My files > Apps > Microsoft Mesh App (Preview) > MyContent and copy files to this directory.
+1. In OneDrive, go to Apps > Microsoft Mixed Reality Collaboration Client (preview) > MyContent and copy files to this directory.
 1. Once your files are copied to OneDrive, open the Content > OneDrive pane again to access them.

 #### Share content to a collaborative space

 You can share any content from the Samples or OneDrive folders to a collaborative space.
 This copies over the model file into your current space and shares the copy with all members of the space.
-Shared content for a space is stored in each users OneDrive under My files > Apps > Microsoft Mesh App (Preview) > _spaceGUID_.space.
+Shared content for a space is stored in each users OneDrive under Apps > Microsoft Mixed Reality Collaboration Client (preview) > _spaceGUID_.space.

 ![Share 3D content](\media\share-content.png)